zxynj/zxynj-personal-website/content/post/explain_lightgbm_algorithm_from_source_code_and_api_parameters_wb.md

 ## Dealing with categorical variables.

 When dealing with categorical variables we commonly use one vs many (one hot encoding) or many vs many.
-Even though many vs many can become complicated very easily when the number of levels in a categorical variable is large, but it tend to build a less deeper tree when comparing to one vs many method since it can have a much larger gain at the split.
+Even though many vs many can become complicated very easily when the number of levels in a categorical variable is large, but it tends to build a less deeper tree when comparing to one vs many method since it can have a much larger gain at the split.

-Lightgbm uses one vs many when the number of bins are smaller than or equal to the API parameter *max_cat_to_onehot*.
+Lightgbm uses one vs many when the number of bins is smaller than or equal to the API parameter *max_cat_to_onehot*.

 * *max_cat_to_onehot*, default = 4, type = int, constraints: max_cat_to_onehot > 0.
     + when number of categories of one feature smaller than or equal to max_cat_to_onehot, one-vs-other split algorithm will be used.

-It goes over every level (bin) and use it as one of the child node and the rest levels as the other.
+It goes over every level (bin) and use it as one of the child nodes and the rest levels as the other.

 ```rcpp